 Ruslan’s story proves that the Lord equips the chosen and puts words in their mouth, and giving them a staff to do His wonders.

-All of the work that HART accomplishes in the Gypsy communities of Ukraine is because of generous people like YOU in Canada and the USA.
+All of the work that HART accomplishes in the Gypsy communities of Ukraine is because of generous people like YOU.

 Thanks to all of you who are prayerfully and financially supporting these ministries.